OfficeDev/office-js-docs-pr/docs/outlook/autolaunch.md

 By the end of this walkthrough, you'll have an add-in that runs whenever a new item is created and sets the subject.

 > [!NOTE]
-> Support for this feature was introduced in [requirement set 1.10](/javascript/api/requirement-sets/outlook/requirement-set-1.10/outlook-requirement-set-1.10).
+> Support for this feature was introduced in [requirement set 1.10](/javascript/api/requirement-sets/outlook/requirement-set-1.10/outlook-requirement-set-1.10), with additional events now supported in [requirement set 1.11](/javascript/api/requirement-sets/outlook/requirement-set-1.11/outlook-requirement-set-1.11).
 See [clients and platforms](/javascript/api/requirement-sets/outlook/outlook-api-requirement-sets#requirement-sets-supported-by-exchange-servers-and-outlook-clients) that support this requirement set.
+>
+> Event-based activation isn't supported in Outlook on iOS or Android.

 ## Supported events